gulzarsingh12/k8s-prep-notes/README.md

 As per my understanding, this could be possible because service is a virtual thing and just an exists as dns entry with ip (doesnt need to be dynamic like pod as it is not a container running) and which is mapped to the pods using end points. pods can't be used directly as their ip address is dynamic and can change after pod is restarted/crashed etc.

+kubeadm deploy it as dameonset (pod)

+or can be installed from githu.